dusk196/ultimate-frontend-seed/README.md

 Task | Command
 ---- | -------
 `npm run start` | Builds the entire application in *production mode*, launches the application in the default browser and monitors the entire source code to build & refresh the browser in real-time if changes are made
-`npm run watch` | Builds the entire application in *developement mode*, launches the application in the default browser and monitors the entire source code to build & refresh the browser in real-time if changes are made
+`npm run build:dev` | Builds the entire application in *developement mode*; which is available in the `dist` folder thereafter & ready for live deployment
-`npm run build` | Builds the entire application in *production mode*; which is available in the `dist` folder thereafter & ready for live deploment
+`npm run build:prod` | Builds the entire application in *production mode*; which is available in the `dist` folder thereafter & ready for live deployment

 But wherever the NPM commands are executed, it clears the output directory `dist` & builds the entire application again.
 Now there are some `Gulp` tasks available which will execute only a perticular set of things as follows: